|Resolution (H x V Pixels)||1920 x 1080|

 |Software||Basler pylon Camera Software Suite (version 4.0 or higher) |

-Available for Windows, Linux x86, Linux ARM, and macOS
+Available for Windows, Linux x86, Linux ARM, macOS, and Android

 The spectral response curve excludes lens characteristics and light source characteristics.

 → Download the CAD/technical drawing for your Basler Camera.